nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 Sending data before connecting to nRF Connect for Cloud The :ref:`asset_tracker` application does not wait for connection to nRF Connect for Cloud before trying to send data.
-  This causes the application to crash if the user toggles one of the switches before the board is connected to the cloud.
+  This causes the application to crash if the user toggles one of the switches before the kit is connected to the cloud.

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0 v0-4-0 v0-3-0